thingsboard/thingsboard.github.io/docs/user-guide/mqtt-over-ssl.md

  - **SERVER_FILE_PREFIX** - Prefix to all server keygen-related output files
  - **SERVER_KEYSTORE_DIR** - The default location where the key would be optionally copied.
 Can be overriden by -d option in **server.keygen.sh** script or entered manually upon the scrip run

-The rest of the values are not important for server keystore generation
+The rest of the values are not important for the server keystore generation

-To run server keystore generation, use following commands.
+To run the server keystore generation, use following commands.

 ```bash
 chmod +x server.keygen.sh